AaronTraas/Notes/Recipes/Sourdough/Leftover Oatmeal Bread.md

 ---
-page_description: Really delicious use for leftover prepared oatmeal.
+description: Really delicious use for leftover prepared oatmeal.
 Honestly, better than the oatmeal.
 ---

 # Leftover Oatmeal Bread